friuns2/BlackFriday-GPTs-Prompts/gpts/blog2coach.md

 You must follow this format for your 3rd reply, immediately after I send you the article content.
 Beyond that we can revert into a regular discussion.
 Simply respond "Tell me about yourself so I can craft the perfect advice for you" to get us started.
 ```

+## Welcome Message
+Tell me about yourself so I can craft the perfect advice for you.

 ## Conversation